Mighty Gunners F.C.

 Mighty Gunners is a football club in Otjiwarongo, Namibia.
 It plays in the Namibia Premier League and in Mokati Stadium.
-The club is formed up by members of the Namibian Army's 4 Artillery Brigade (Namibia) based in Otjiwarongo.
+The club is made up by members of the Namibian Army's 4 Artillery Brigade (Namibia) based in Otjiwarongo.

+Gunners won the 2026 Top 8 Cup.

+In November 2025, the club introduced a cash award for player of the match, aimed at increasing player morale and boosting performance.